Political overview

 Public diplomacy

-The Australian Embassy in Vienna hosts regular events in Hungary to promote Australian culture and business credentials and emphasise Australia’s active support for the internationally agreed rules and norms.
+The Australian Embassy in Vienna hosts events in Hungary to promote Australian culture, foster trade and investment, and emphasise Australia’s work to uphold internationally agreed rules and norms that underpin our prosperity.
 The Embassy regularly engages with senior government representatives, businesses, universities, and the alumni community.

-The Association of Australian and Békés Citizens (an Australian-Hungarian friendship group) hosts an annual charity ball in Szeged.
+The Association of Australian and Békés Citizens (an Australian-Hungarian friendship group) hosts an annual charity ball in Southern Hungary.

 Economic diplomacy

-Total two-way goods and services trade in 2023 was valued at $1.2 billion, with imports from Hungary totalling $1.1 billion.
-In 2023, Australia's goods imports from Hungary were predominantly passenger motor vehicles; computers; insecticides; herbicides; disinfectants, and electrical machinery and parts.
-Australia's major goods exports to Hungary were telecom equipment and parts; medicaments (incl veterinary), telecom equipment and parts, recreational travel and education-related travel.
+Total two-way goods and services trade in 2024 was valued at $1.16 billion, with imports from Hungary totalling $1.06 billion.
+In 2024, Australia's goods imports from Hungary were predominantly passenger motor vehicles, computers, recreational travel and trailers, semi-trailers and containers.
+Australia's major goods exports to Hungary were medicaments (incl veterinary), recreational travel and telecom equipment and parts.

 More economic and trade information can be found in the Hungary economy fact sheet [PDF].